rubik/rubik.github.io/content/post/kubernetes-tutorial.md

 ```

 A **secret** Volume is used to pass sensitive information to a Pod.
 The secret
-must exist before it can be mounted as a Volume (we’ll do this in part II of
+must exist before it can be mounted as a Volume (we’ll do this in [part
-this series).
-These Volumes are backed by tmpfs and thus their contents are
+II](/post/kubernetes-tutorial-ii-deploying-an-app/) of this series).
+These
-never written to disk.
+Volumes are backed by tmpfs and thus their contents are never written to disk.

-For example, a secret Volume could be use to pass htpasswd-hashed data to
+For example, a secret Volume could be used to pass htpasswd-hashed data to
 nginx.
 In the following example, the data stored in the `HTPASSWD` key of the
 secret named `htpasswd` is mounted at `/auth/htpasswd` as read-only: